BernardoAguayoOrtega/reusable-react-bootcamp/README.md

 # reusable-react-bootcamp
-> this repos is for practice and building reusable react
+> this repo is for practice and building reusable react

 ---
-### Fundamentals Part (Renderinf and Props)
+### Fundamentals Part (Rendering and Props)

 React is a Blueprint and react dom use this Blueprint to build, react dom is just the platform to render.

+So react is the thing that describe user interface and react dom is the thing that render that user interface.